Up to 50% off sofas & mattresses — limited‑time deals.

 Undertone: the reason “neutral” isn’t always neutral

-• Compare three close options at once.
+• Compare three nearby options at once.

 Value: how light or dark the sofa reads at a distance

-• How large the room feels
+• how open or heavy the room feels

 Saturation: the difference between calm color and loud color